Have you ever been stuck with a problem and couldn’t find a solution?

 Imagine: What could we imagine that would create an amazing experience?

 Start thinking of the bigger picture

 Next, place seven pieces of paper along the table sides in equal distance to each other.
 Write one question on each page.
-What we have now is a table with the problem description in the centre surrounded by seven pages, each with one question.
+What we have now is a table with the problem description in the center surrounded by seven pages, each with one question.

 Step 4 is the completion of the questions with a checklist.
-Each question has its own checklist to go through depending on the type of problem.
+Each question has its checklist to go through depending on the type of problem.
 Complete each page with the related checklist: